MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling.md

 ms.reviewer: anajod
 ms.lastreviewed: 11/05/2019

-# Intent: Notdone: As a < type of user >, I want < what? > so that < why? >
+# Intent: As an Azure Stack Hub user, I want to deploy an app that scales cross-cloud using Azure and Azure Stack Hub so I can combine the benefits of private cloud with the scalability of the public cloud.
-# Keyword: Notdone: keyword noun phrase
+# Keyword: cross-cloud hybrid app azure stack hub

 ---

-# Deploy an app that scales cross-cloud using Azure and Azure Stack Hub
+# Deploy an app that scales cross-cloud

 Learn how to create a cross-cloud solution to provide a manually triggered process for switching from an Azure Stack Hub hosted web app to an Azure hosted web app with autoscaling via traffic manager.
 This process ensures flexible and scalable cloud utility when under load.